Hair Extension Aftercare: The Do’s & Don’ts to Keep Your Extensions Luscious, Longer

 August 26, 2018

-My (not so) dirty hair secret is out: this hair isn’t all mine.
-I’ve been getting extensions for over a year now – and hardly anyone has guessed.
-The main goal was thicker, fuller hair.
-Getting some extra length didn’t hurt either
+My (not so) dirty hair secret is out of the bag…the hair isn’t entirely mine.
+For over a year I have been getting extensions and hardly anyone has guessed.
+My main goal, thicker, fuller hair and getting in a little extra length!

-Whether you’re thinking about getting extensions or are just starting to try them out, I’ve picked up some aftercare tricks along the way.
+Whether you're pondering upon extensions or just starting to try them out, I’ve learned some aftercare tricks along the way.

-Here’s the do’s and don’ts to keep extensions looking good and lasting longer.
+Here’s the do's-and-don'ts to keep extensions lasting longer and looking good.

-Don’t wash your hair for at least 24 hours; although 48 hours is ideal.
+Don’t wash your hair for at least 24 hours; although the ideal time is 48 hours.
 The more time you give bonds to seal, the better.
-This also helps with slippage as there’s no chance of moisture getting in between the bonds.
+This also helps with your slippage, giving no chance for moisture to get in between the bonds.

-Do shampoo hair as you normally would.
-Just be gentle!
+Shampoo hair as you normally would.
+Just make sure to be soft!
 And…

 Don’t use products that contain parabens, or sulfates.
 They dry out the oil in your natural hair and causes a worse result with extensions.
 You will also be prone to irritation in the scalp, fade in color and hair loss.
-Not good.
+Not fun.

 Do be careful with conditioners, oils, or sprays.
-Stick to applying from the midshaft down, avoiding the bonds.
-Although, this is something you have probably already been taught to do this with natural hair.
-Leave-in conditioners (Janelle has me hooked on Phai-shau) and hydrating oils are great for extensions, especially if they’re feeling dry.
+Only apply from the mid-shaft down, avoiding the bonds.
+Although, this is something you have probably already been taught with natural hair.
+If the extensions are feeling dry, leave-in conditioners and hydrating oils are great.

 Do make dry shampoo your new bestie - if it isn’t already.
-Even without extensions, you should wash your hair as little as possible.
-With extensions, aim for no more than twice a week at most.
-That’s where a GOOD dry shampoo is imperative, getting rid of oiliness and ensuring less slippage.
+Even without extensions, you should be washing your hair as little as possible.
+With extensions, aim for washing no more than twice a week.
+This is where a GOOD dry shampoo is imperative, getting rid of oiliness and ensuring less slippage.
 The lines we carry in our salon are Kevin Murphy, Oribe (Janelle’s personal favorite), Living Proof, and Goldwell.

 MORE TO COME!